What is urban greening (and how is it creating the cities of the future)?

 The built environment is at a crossroads.
 As a sector, we have a central role to play in the battle to mitigate the effects of climate change and improve climate adaptation.
 But as the population grows, demand for infrastructure is continuing to rise.

-If we are to address our impact on global warming, we need to find a way to overhaul our pollutive legacy processes, foster greater collaboration and incorporate nature into our designs and construction projects.
+If we are to address the role our industries play in global warming, we need to find a way to overhaul our pollutive legacy processes, foster greater collaboration and incorporate nature into our designs and construction projects.

-In the coming years, as governments and countries look to find ways to balance a growing population with the need for greater sustainability, urban greening looks likely to be a key solution.
+In the coming years, as governments and countries look to find ways to balance a growing population with the need for climate change mitigation, urban greening looks likely to have a major part to play in the future of urban environments.

 What is urban greening?

 Urban greening is the incorporation of green spaces and elements into urban environments and infrastructure, such as streets, cities, roofs and walls.
-Following the principles of biophilic design, urban greening techniques make up a part of green infrastructure.
+A type of biophilic design, urban greening initiatives make up a part of green infrastructure.

-The aim of urban greening is to improve the relationship between a city’s environments and its inhabitants.
+The aim of urban greening is to improve the relationship between urban landscapes and their inhabitants.
 In the UK, the Mayor of London, Sadiq Khan, is planning to significantly increase the amount of green space in the city over the coming decades as part of the London Environment Strategy.
 Part of this proposal is the introduction of an Urban Greening Factor to help guide London boroughs on how to incorporate greening into developments.

 Why is urban greening important?

-By 2050, the global population will have risen to almost 10 billion.
-The subsequent increase in demand on our infrastructure means we need to work harder to preserve our natural environment and maintain the health and wellbeing of urban residents.
+London isn’t alone in its plans to greenify.
+By 2050, the global population will have risen to almost 10 billion, with our cities being the most likely locations to experience the impact.
+This greater demand on our infrastructure means we need to work harder to preserve our natural environment and maintain the health and wellbeing of urban residents, amid the impacts of climate change, such as extreme weather events.

-Urban greening can help satisfy the demand for more infrastructure, while ensuring growing cities remain both sustainable and a positive, healthy place for their occupants.
+Urban greening can help satisfy the demand for more infrastructure, while ensuring growing cities remain both sustainable and a positive, healthy place with recreational opportunities for residents.

 7 benefits of urban greening